Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Get-DattoApplication.md

 ### -daysUntil
 Defines the number of days until the report should be generated

-By default '10' days is returned by the API.
+If not set default value of '10' days is returned by the API.

+As of 2024-02, maximum value of '30' days returns data from the endpoint.

 ```yaml
 Type: Int32